Q; What is Killarney’s Ultimate High Peaks Challenge?

 Q; Roughly how long should the route take?

-A; Obviously this is very dependent on your level of fitness and ability but a rough estimate is between 10 and 14 hours.
+A; Obviously this is very dependent on your level of fitness and ability but a rough estimate is between 6 and 14 hours.
 Though there is no doubt many will complete it a lot quicker than this!
+The fastest time completed so far was a time of 5hrs 32mins and the slowest being 15hrs!!!
+You should aim to be somewhere in between!!!
+The LITE route should take estimated time of between 4 and 9 hours.

 Q; Can we enter as a team?